 The Nutty Irishman combines coffee with Irish cream and hazelnut liqueurs.

-The recipe also calls for Irish whiskey, creating a decadent and boozy way to start your day or finish your evening.
+calls for Irish whiskey, creating a decadent and boozy way to start your day or finish your evening.

 The liqueurs are the only sweetener in these creamy cocktails, so it’s an excellent option if you want something that isn’t overly sugary.

-Celebrate the holiday in style with the Black Velvet cocktail, combining Guinness and champagne.
+Celebrate the holiday in style with the Black Velvet cocktail, combining Guinness and

 The key to the correct consistency, which should be rich and effervescent, is the pour.
 Take your time incorporating both liquids, adding the champagne first.